 The Authentication settings for the SQL Server Event Monitor are slightly different than those for other event monitors because SQL server provides multiple authentication options.
 Under Authentication, you can choose whatever device credentials you would normally use, but, unlike other event monitors, you also have the option to fill in an instance name.
 If you are using the default instance, leave this field blank.
 If not, enter the name of the instance you are using.
 This will tell the event monitor what instance to connect to.
 After specifying the authentication you want to use, choose between the two protocols: either named pipes or TCP/IP.
 Enter the TCP/IP port number if you select the TCP/IP option.
 It is crucial to double-check all values in this section because if any of them are wrong, the monitor will not be able to connect.

 In this tutorial, we taught you how to set up a SQL Server Event Monitor.
-While doing so, we went over how to authenticate with the event monitor as well as teaching you the ins and outs of the settings.
+We also went over how to authenticate with the event monitor and showed you the ins and outs of the settings.
+Refer to our SQL Server Event Monitor reference guide for more documentation on this event monitor.
 Refer back to the Features page of FrameFlow for more tutorials coming soon!More Tutorials